The major Australian consumer dairy products are drinking milk, cheese, butter and butter blends, and yoghurt.

 Per capita consumption trends over the past two decades have varied quite significantly by individual product.
 These trends reflect changes in consumer tastes and preferences in response to a multitude of variables, such as multicultural influences on food trends, health perceptions around dairy products and manufacturers’ responses (with low-fat variants), new product development, flavour and packaging innovations, competitive category offerings, and the distribution and hence availability of products.

-Per capita consumption of drinking milk is currently estimated at around 107 litres, growing strongly over the last two years, and at very high levels compared to many countries—thanks in no small part to the expansion of the ‘coffee culture’ in Australia during the last decade.
+Per capita consumption of drinking milk is currently estimated at around 105 litres, falling back over the last two years from a recent peak reached at the time the supermarket channel saw an outbreak of ‘milk price wars’ when one of the major chains reduced its private label milk price to $1-00 per litre for both full cream milks and modified milks and all competitors followed.
+Nevertheless, it remains at very high levels compared to many countries – thanks in no small part to the relentless expansion of the ‘coffee culture’ in Australia during the last decade.

-Yogurt is the ultimate ‘healthy snack’ for time-pressed consumers, combining both convenience and health attributes; with per capita consumption just over 7.5 kg per year.
+Yoghurt is the ultimate ‘healthy snack’ for time-pressed consumers, combining both convenience and health attributes, with per capita consumption at 7.2 kg per year.